 Your company is propelling full throttle ahead with hybrid-cloud backup.
 Hybrid-cloud backup brings the best of both worlds: onsite hardware and offsite cloud services.
 Hybrid cloud has the ability to host your entire company network with disaster recovery hardware and cloud services.
 This solution backs up the entire corporate network every 15 minutes, meaning all documents, data, and applications will be readily available and just the way you left them, even if a catastrophe or human error occurs.
 Your business is powering through the sea of results with no time needed to stop and bail a few buckets.

 Hybrid-cloud backup is powering your business through the sea of results.
 Like onsite-only backup, hybrid-cloud solutions use image-based backup by taking screenshots of your entire company network to restore operating systems to new hardware.
 This solution overcomes the cost and time required to restore company data.
-Hybrid-cloud solutions remove total reliability on the Internet with cloud services, reducing the amount of time (and labour) spent on restoring files through the Internet.
+Hybrid-cloud solutions remove total reliability on the Internet with cloud services, reducing the amount of time (and labor) spent on restoring files through the Internet.
 This setup also overcomes the costly and time-consuming process of recovering one file at a time with file-based storage.

 Your business is going full throttle ahead with redundant storage.
-Having both onsite hardware and offsite cloud solutions is a best practice in preparing for any unexpected situation.
+Having both onsite hardware and offsite cloud solutions is the best practice in preparing for any unexpected situation.
 You never know where disaster will strike, it’s crucial to prepare for an on-site disaster that destroys both source data and tape copies while understanding the limitations of bandwidth with off-site cloud solutions.
-Hybrid-cloud solutions keep corporate data safe with redundant storage while mediating costs and labour associated with performing a network restoration.
+Hybrid-cloud solutions keep corporate data safe with redundant storage while mediating costs and labor associated with performing a network restoration.

 Your company is leveraging redundant, image-based storage with 15-minute storage intervals to propel your business forward.
-If floods, fires, power outages or even human errors occur, your company won’t hit any rough waters.
-No matter what comes your way, your business need not fear sinking, bailing water or patching holes to get back to business as usual – you’re powering through the sea of results with stable and proactive IT.
+If floods, fires, power outages, or even human errors occur, your company won’t hit any rough waters.
+No matter what comes your way, your business need not fear sinking, bailing water, or patching holes to get back to business as usual – you’re powering through the sea of results with stable and proactive IT.